daviddigital/solarapp/README.md

 ## 3. Ability to determine a households energy costs from inputs

-Solar App will allow users to enter their current monthly power bill if that's available, but will also allow users just to enter the number of adults in their household for Solar App to determine a monthly cost based on averages.
+Solar App will allow users to enter the number of adults in their household for Solar App to determine a monthly cost based on averages.

 To determine the average cost based on household size and state, the following data will be utilised: